babangsund/babangsund.com/src/blog/relay_local_state_management.md

 ### Initial values

-We know how to query local state, but we're still starting out with `undefined` as the default value.
+We know how to query local data, but we're still starting out with `undefined` as the default value.
 I've found, that your best bet here is to simply update the store right after you've instantiated it.

 Sticking to our previous example of `localValue: String`, the implementation is really simple: